Thoughts and Ramblings

 Text Compression Techniques

 A friend of mine develops on an Bible application for the iPhone, BibleXpress.
 Since his application includes several translations with the app, he once mentioned to me the possibility of compressing them to save space.
 Any compression that is done must achieve a good ratio, but more importantly, decompression must be fast.
 I took it upon myself to find a compression algorithm that could fit the bill.
-In my test case, I worked with the NASB translation of the Bible.

 New Car

-Well, after much hassle, I now have a new car.
-Here are some pictures: New Car Front New Car Side The whole ordeal was mostly due to the CARS program, which is often known by “Cash for Clunkers”.
+The whole ordeal was mostly due to the CARS program, which is often known by “Cash for Clunkers”.
 Anyway, I finally got that resolved and got a lot more for my old truck than I would have ever gotten in trade-in value.
 So now I have a VW Jetta, and so far I’m happy with it.
+I just need to get used to driving a car instead of a truck, but otherwise it drives well.

 Using Newer Subversion in Xcode

 I use MacPorts to get a whole host of utilities.
 In addition, I’ve always used it to obtain later versions of subversion that the one provided with the OS.
 Xcode, on the other hand, is locked into using the version of Subversion which is installed in /usr (currently version 1.4.4 where as I have 1.6.3).
 Since I often work in the command line, eventually I will use the newer version of Subversion on a directory which I also use in Xcode.
+This causes a problem since the command line utility will upgrade the local repository format in such a way that old versions of Subversion (Xcode’s) cannot use it.

 Working With Core Data